ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * **BACKGROUND_URL**: CONSTANT *string* - this url will be shown as background of the device-tile.
 It is placed above the background-images, but you can configure it to be hidden, if the tile is active or inactive.
 * **BACKGROUND_HTML**: CONSTANT *string* - this markup will be displayed as background of the device-tile, if no BACKGROUND_URL is specified
 * **BATTERY**: *boolean* - when true or *number* - when less than 10%, a little battery-empty-icon will be displayed
-    * You can further customize the behavior of the battery-icon in the options section 'BATTERY Empty Icon'
+    * You can further customize the behaviour of the battery-icon in the options section 'BATTERY Empty Icon'
 * **ERROR**: *boolean* - when true, a little exclamation-mark-icon will be displayed
 * **UNREACH**: *boolean* - when true, a little wireless-icon will be displayed
     * Behaviour can be inverted in the 'General' section of options (use connected instead of unreach)